-In addition, specialist Music teachers conduct 30 minute class lessons each week.
+In addition, a specialist Music teacher conduct 30 minute class lessons each week.
 This is a developmental, sequential aural program which focuses on the children's active music-making through singing.
 St Columba's has a well-established choral programme with a Junior Choir and a Senior Choir.
 A Drama specialist teacher is engaged with our Prep and Year 1 students for one 30 minute lesson per week.